-Plans are already being made for a carbon negative city
+Plans are already being made for a zero carbon city

 Achieving the long-term emission reduction target is not only about emission optimisation, but other planetary boundary conditions and justice perspectives must also be taken into account, as well as the impacts of the selected actions on the preconditions of living in general.